Our headquarters and workshop buildings at Ordway Prairie help conserve water and energy.

-In keeping with the Conservancy’s mission, these two buildings, which will be constructed to Leadership in Energy and Environmental Design (LEED) standards, will demonstrate energy efficiencies with new technologies and practices that can be replicated in area homes.
+In keeping with the Conservancy’s mission, these two buildings, were constructed to Leadership in Energy and Environmental Design (LEED) standards, and help demonstrate how new technologies and practices can be replicated in area homes.

-The buildings are being designed by the firm GreenWave Architecture in Minneapolis, Minnesota.
-Building materials will be sourced locally in South Dakota.
+The buildings were designed by the firm GreenWave Architecture in Madison, Wisconsin.
+Building materials were sourced locally in South Dakota.

-Part of the new headquarters building will provide lodging for interns, burn and research crews as well as visiting staff and volunteers.
+Part of the headquarters building provides lodging for interns, burn and research crews as well as visiting staff and volunteers.

-The community classroom will be the only space of its kind in the area for conservation meetings, school groups and local gatherings, and an ideal showcase to promote prairie conservation.
+The community classroom is the only space of its kind in the area for conservation meetings, school groups and local gatherings, and an ideal showcase to promote prairie conservation.

 August 29, 2013